-Mindfulness-based Stress Reduction (MBSR) has been shown to be efficacious in increasing the ability to cope with stress and in enhancing coping and psychological well-being.
-In this study, MBSR will be evaluated in a clinical setting with alcohol dependent patients.
-In phase one of this study, an eight-session treatment manual for conducting group-based MBSR will be adapted for use in the context of a standardized 10-session treatment-as-usual (TAU) for alcohol dependent men and women.
-In phase two, a pilot clinical trial will be conducted to examine the effects of adding MBSR to TAU for alcohol dependent outpatients.
-The outcomes will be compared to the outcomes for patients receiving TAU plus a series of Health and Lifestyle Lectures (TAU + HLL).
+Mindfulness-Based Stress Reduction (MBSR) has been shown to be efficacious in increasing the ability to cope with stress and in enhancing coping and psychological well-being.
+In this study, MBSR was evaluated in a clinical setting with alcohol dependent patients.
+In phase one of this study, an eight-session treatment manual for conducting group-based MBSR was adapted for use in the context of a standardized 10-session treatment-as-usual (TAU) for alcohol dependent men and women.
+In phase two, a pilot clinical trial was conducted to examine the effects of adding MBSR to TAU for alcohol dependent outpatients.
+The outcomes were compared to the outcomes for patients receiving TAU plus a series of Health and Lifestyle Lectures (TAU + HLL).
 Co-investigators include Drs.
 Kimberly S. Walitzer, Nancy J. Smyth, UB School of Social Work, and Craig R. Colder, UB Department of Psychology.
 Funded by a grant of $1,977,241 from NIAAA, 2007-2012.

 This study investigated the dissemination and “real world” effectiveness of a motivational interviewing-(MI)-based preparatory procedure designed to reduce early attrition from alcoholism outpatient treatment.
 In order to study dissemination and adoption of the procedure, 150 New York State Office of Alcoholism and Substance Abuse Services (OASAS) alcoholism outpatient clinics were randomly assigned to one of three dissemination conditions.
 Researchers examined the clinic sites’ rates of client retention and client treatment outcome prior to and following dissemination.
 Funded by a grant of $2,670,633 from NIAAA, 2004-2011.